nerdy-glasses-tester/CYPRESS-POM-JAVASCRIPT/README.md

 16. Or in VSCode Terminal>Type npx cypress run (to run in Electron browser and get logs and video and screenshots)
 17. Or in VSCode Terminal>Type npx cypress run - - browser chrome (passes gets logs and video and screenshots)
 18. Or in VSCode Terminal>Type npx cypress run - - browser firefox (1 test keeps failing but it passes in reality so false failure but runs well in npx cypress open though; Still looking into resolving it.)

+OPTIONAL – my project is not using at moment though have installed
+19. In VSCode Terminal>Type npm install @percy/cypress
+20. In VSCode Terminal>Type npm install @percy/cli
+21. In VSCode Terminal>Type npm install eslint-plugin-cypress
+22. In VSCode Terminal>Type npm install cypress cypress-cucumber-preprocessor
+23. In VSCode> install vscode extensions, the square stack icon on left side of vscode,  Cucumber(Gherkin) Full Support